SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Python, JavaScript, and Ruby are languages that can be learnt by programming sounds for synthesisers.
 Conversely, it is also a tool for programmers to learn how to read and write music.

-Music and sound, Aniglo said, bring tech to a wider audience and is a great introduction to children learning the web.
+Music and sound, Aniglo said, bring tech to a wider audience and is a great introduction to children learning the Web.
 One of the sections on Berners-Lee's site is the section for kids where he explains particle physics in simple terms.
 It is also a great reference for Koonin's examples of a Web 1.0 site.

 In [Part2 - Enter the browser with the JavaScript dragon](https://sumisastri.github.io/dev-blogs/history-of-the-web/part2-web2.0/), I have aggregated the talks on JavaScript together to tell a story.
 The theme of this next section questions if JavaScript really the big, bad wolf of the Web or just another coding language, a tool at our disposal.